telostia/lunarium-guides/guides/auto_guide.md

 **sample for mn1:**
 masternode start-alias mn1

 Complete!
-Thank you for reading  Lunarium coin.
+Thank you for using this guide.
 If you like this script and find it helpful, can donate me some coins :)

 **Lunarium(xln)**: LMW6fnRwUr7CbVkGovUUyB2xAroLT6qbMP